kaiewiggins/kaiewiggins.github.io/_posts/2021-12-01-Feb2-WRAD-Virtual-Reading.md

 As creators of books for young readers, many members of [CWILL BC](https://cwillbc.org) are offering free 10-20 min. virtual readings in support of this wonderful cause.

-While I'm more than happy to present to classrooms, library groups or book clubs of all ages, I write for ages 8+ (published YA + forthcoming MG), so for elementary school groups, I'd be happy to read from an age-appropriate Canadian children's book that inspires me.
+While I'm more than happy to present to classrooms, library groups or book clubs of all ages, I write for ages 8+ (published YA + forthcoming MG), so for elementary school groups, I'd be happy to read from an age-appropriate Canadian children's book that inspires me rather than my own work.

 Shoot me a message at [kaiewrites@gmail.com](mailto:kaiewrites@gmail.com) to book a free 10-20 minute reading + author visit on February 3, 2021!